 Imagine you are sitting across the table from a potential customer.
 Read your product listing copy out loud to them and then edit the copy to remove anything that feels repetitive or doesn’t add any value.
 Many times, we subconsciously refer to ourselves in copy as ‘we’ and ‘us’ when really, we should be speaking directly to the customer by using ‘you’.
 For example, ‘You can put our leakproof water bottles in your bag whilst out for a run without fear of them leaking’ resonates more with the customer as it is directed at them personally.

-This article was written by Matt Howes, Ecommerce Director at Melody, a specialist Amazon ecommerce agency.
+This article was written by Matt Howes, Ecommerce Director at Melody, a specialist Amazon agency in London.